 JNK India Limited IPO Review

-The company's promoters, including Goutam Rampelli, Dipak Kacharulal Bharuka, JNK Heaters Co.
-Ltd, Mascot Capital and Marketing Pvt Ltd, and shareholder Milind Joshi, are significant stakeholders.
-JNK India is the Indian subsidiary of the South Korean-based JNK Global, which holds a 16% market share globally, including JNK India's contributions.
+The major stakeholders are the promoters of the company, such as Goutam Rampelli, Dipak Kacharulal Bharuka, JNK Heaters Co.
+Ltd, Mascot Capital and Marketing Pvt Ltd, and shareholder Milind Joshi.
+JNK India is the Indian subsidiary of South Korean-based JNK Global, which has a market share of 16 per cent globally, including that of JNK India.

-JNK India Limited was incorporated in Thane, Maharashtra, a city known for its industrial prowess and strategic location near Mumbai, the financial capital of India.
+JNK India Limited was founded in Thane, Maharashtra, a city that is both an industrial powerhouse and strategically located near Mumbai, India's financial capital.

-JNK India Limited was established with the mission to contribute to sustainable development through technology and engineering.
-The company aimed to leverage the technical know-how of JNK Heaters and capitalize on growth opportunities in renewable energy systems in India, such as onsite hydrogen production and Solar PV-EPC.
+JNK India Limited was founded with the objective of helping to bring sustainable development using technology and engineering.
+The company's idea was to leverage JNK Heaters' technical expertise and capitalise on the opportunities for expandingrenewable energy systems in India, including onsite hydrogen generation and Solar PV-EPC.

-Over the years, JNK India Limited has evolved to meet the growing demand for heating equipment in industries like oil and gas, petrochemicals, and fertilizers.
-The company offers a wide range of products and services, including process-fired heaters, reformers, cracking furnaces, and comprehensive solutions for hydrogen energy, renewable energy, and environmental projects.
+JNK India Limited has, over the years, developed to cater to the increasing demand of heating equipment in the oil and gas, petrochemicals, and the fertilizers industries.
+The company provides an extensive amount of products and services which include process-fired heaters, reformers, cracking furnaces and all-round solutions of hydrogen energy, renewable energy and environmental projects.

-JNK India Limited stands out as a company with a robust foundation, a clear vision for the future, and a commitment to contributing to the world's sustainable energy solutions.
-Its journey from a regional manufacturer to a global technology solutions provider is a testament to its strategic initiatives and the value it delivers to its customers and stakeholders.
+JNK India Limited is a well-established company that is well established, has a vision for the future of the company, and is willing to make a contribution to the sustainable energy solutions of the world.
+Its transformation into a global technology solutions provider is a fact to its strategic efforts and the value it creates for its customers and stakeholders.

 Competitive Strengths